weaviate/weaviate-io/developers/weaviate/configuration/roles.md

 ### Assign a role to a user

 A custom user can have any number of roles assigned to them (including none).
+The role can be a predefined role or a custom role.

-This example assigns the "devrel" role to "jane-doe".
+This example assigns the custom "devrel" role to "jane-doe".

 <Tabs groupId="languages">